microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Column (box) selection

-You can select blocks of text by holding `kbstyle(Shift+Alt)` while you drag your mouse.
+You can select blocks of text by holding `kbstyle(Shift+Cmd)` while you drag your mouse.
 A separate cursor will be added to the end of each selected line.

 ![Column text selection](images/tips-and-tricks/column-select.gif)